xiaohai-78/xiaohai-78/README.md

 ---

-> Let technology create real value — join me in exploring the broader world of AI!
+> Let technology create real value — join me and explore the broader world of AI!

 ---